varunlakshmanan11/Bidirectional-A-star/README.md

 # Bi-directional A* Algorithm
- This code involves bidirectional A* Path Planning Algorithm for coursework in ENPM 662
+ This code involves bidirectional A* Path Planning Algorithm for a Point Robot